One of the more frustrating parts of using Google Analytics with Etsy is that we cannot see ecommerce metrics.

 If you make regular sales on Etsy and have had GA connected for at least a few months, you can use an Advanced Segment to identify a slice of your buyers in your GA reports.
 The most useful thing this lets you see is general trends around the traffic sources that send you buyers.

-WARNING: This is an advanced technique and a quick & dirty article to start sharing this segment with the community, so you can benefit from it during the next 12 months.
+WARNING: This is an advanced technique and a quick & dirty article to start sharing this segment with the community.
 If you’re not very experienced with Google Analytics or interpreting reports, these instructions might not be detailed enough for you.
 There are links to additional resources below – try things out, play around and keep learning!

 Quick recap: advanced segmentation